 More: Gen Z is Entering the Workforce.
 Are You Ready for Them?

 If you've only recently needed to hire AP clerk expertise, it's likely because your company is growing, which is fantastic news.
 Understanding the challenges associated with the hiring methods available to you will ensure that you're both forewarned and forearmed.
 You'll need the process to be as seamless as possible to maintain velocity as you scale and knowing how to speed up your hiring process – and retain the candidates you entice – is critical at this stage.

 Finding an Experienced Accounts Payable Clerk: Your Three Options

 There is more than one way to approach the process of hiring new accounting talent, and the option you choose will depend greatly on your company's needs and the scope of the work you need a new AP Clerk to undertake.

 The hiring models available to you go beyond just the ones we'll discuss here, and they each come with their own set of benefits and drawbacks.
 But if you're looking for an accounts payable clerk, you're likely looking right now, so we'll stick to two of the most common models and look to an alternative one that's growing in viability and popularity so you can get started right away.

 Draft an AP Clerk Job Description and Wait for Applications

 Most companies, regardless of size, have used an internal resource to find candidates for open positions at some time or another.
-Whether they have a dedicated human resources department or simply look to a team lead to curate, interview and hire qualified individuals, this is one of the most common models available to organizations who need to hire an accounts payable clerk.
+Whether they have a dedicated human resources department or simply look to a team lead to curate, interview, and hire qualified individuals, this is one of the most common models available to organizations that need to hire an accounts payable clerk.